jschuller/jschuller/README.md

 ## Let's Connect

-Let me know if you'd like to enable emerging technologies to safely deliver your business transformation!
+💡 Let me know if you'd like to enable emerging technologies to safely deliver your business transformation!

----

-💡 Ask me about enabling teams to move fast and safely!